About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Loro Piana2

-Double-breasted charcoal gray Chesterfield tailored with wool-cashmere from Loro Piana.
+A double-breasted charcoal grey Chesterfield Coat tailored with wool-cashmere from Loro Piana.

 Piacenza 1